ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS spellcasting.md

 Wands can be used by right clicking, which will fire off whatever spells are in the wand from left to right based on the "Time Between Casts" stat.
 After that, it will 'reload', taking whatever amount of time the "Reload Time" stat says.
 You can modify the spells in a wand by interacting with a new workstation called the "Tinkering Station".
 It will open up a menu when you insert your wand in it, allowing you to put spells in the slots or take spells out.
 Wands will have durability that is consumed when casting a spell.
 A wand can be repaired in an Anvil or a Tinkering Station (repairing it in a station will not cost EXP but cost more material).
-The player will start with a "Stick Wand" with a "Little Spell Bolt" on it when they first join a world {Optional}.
+The player will start with a "Stick Wand" with a "Lesser Spell Bolt" on it when they first join a world {Configurable}.
 ## Spells
 ### Spell Basics
 Spells are broken up into different categories, those being: